 - Chill the crab cakes in the refrigerator before frying to make sure they won't fall apart in the pan.

 You might want to try these Bangkok Crab Cakes with Asian Pear Slaw with Ginger and Lime, Easy Thai Baked Chicken or Thai Chicken Skewers and Thai Coconut Rice.
-Eating as if you're in the tropics is the next best thing to being there, right?
+Eating as if you're in the tropics is the next best thing to being there!

-- 1 cup cooked crab meat
+- 1 cup cooked crab meat, fresh or canned

-- 2 egg whites
+- 2 large egg whites

 - 2 cloves garlic, minced

-- 1 tbsp fresh ginger finely grated
+- 1 tablespoon fresh ginger finely grated

-- 1 tbsp fish sauce
+- 1 tablespoon fish sauce

-- 1 handful cilantro leaves, finely chopped
+- ¼ cup cilantro leaves, finely chopped

-- 1 tbsp heaped cornstarch
+- 1 tablespoon cornstarch, heaped

-- 1 teaspoon coconut palm sugar or brown sugar
+- 1 teaspoon coconut palm sugar, or brown sugar

-- 1 tbsp fish sauce
+- 1 tablespoon fish sauce

 - 1 clove garlic, minced

-- leaves a few of cilantro leaves, finely chopped
+- 1 tablespoon cilantro leaves, finely chopped

-- Fold together gently until well combined without over mixing.
+- Gently combine without over mixing.

-- Form into 1-inch patties about 3/4 inch thick.
-Coat with Panko crumbs** and place on a baking sheet.
+- Form into 1-inch patties about ¾ inch thick.
+Coat with Panko crumbs and place on a baking sheet.